TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/B2C-MigratingUser-Apollo.md

 <br>

 :::Section Additional resources:::

 ## **Useful Links**

-* Get started today with predefined, configurable policies called [User Flows in AAD B2C](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-reference-policies)to set up the most common identity tasks for your applications.
 * Learn [best practices and recommendations](https://docs.microsoft.com/azure/active-directory-b2c/best-practices) for integrating Azure AD B2C into existing or new application environments.
 * Click here to learn [Frequently asked questions](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-faqs) about the Azure Active Directory B2C.
 * Ask your question to our developer community at  [Stack Overflow](http://stackoverflow.com/questions/tagged/azure-ad-b2c).
-## Here are some articles from the web that may help you
+### Here are some articles from the web that may help you
 <azureKB>
 <client>Portal</client>
 </azureKB>